 It means that the insurance expenseInsurance ExpenseInsurance Expense, also called Insurance Premium, is the amount a Company pays to obtain an insurance contract for covering their risk from any unexpected catastrophe.
 You can calculate it as a fixed percentage of the sum insured & it is paid at a daily pre-specified period. each month is $1200/12 = $100.
 For one month between December 1st and 31st, $100 worth of insurance is used up.

 Please note that the reporting amount of prepaid insurance on the balance sheet asset is $1200 – $100 = $1100.

 The insurance that is used for the month of December will be reported as Insurance Expense on December’s income statement.
 This is shown below in the sample income statement.

 Prepaid Insurance Journal Entries

-Let’s say XYZ company who need to pay its Employee Liability insurance for the whole of a fiscal year ending 31-December-2018 amounted $10,000.
+Let’s say XYZ company who needs to pay its Employee Liability insurance for the whole of a fiscal year ending 31-December-2018 amounted $10,000.
 The company has paid $10,000 of an insurance premium for the whole year at the beginning of quarter one.